Dumbarton Rail Bridge: Design

 The original bridge design for the San Francisco Bay span called for trestle approaches all the way to the swing span.
 On 21 August 1907, the supports for a 120 ft section of eastern approach trestle, which had been built to within 120 ft of the swing span, washed out in the receding tide and the bridge plans were modified.
 The first proposed change was to modify the trestle approaches 200 ft immediately to the east and 600 ft immediately to the west of the swing span by changing these to double-track width.
 However, the wider trestle bents continued to vibrate in the receding tide.
 The final as-built design eliminated approximately 1080 ft of trestle approaches in favor of the six 180 ft steel truss spans, three on either side of the swing span.

-The swing span across Newark Slough is similar to the Dumbarton Rail Bridge swing span; both are through truss swing spans, both are sized for double-track service, and both have the mechanical/Operator's house atop the center of the truss.
+The swing span across Newark Slough is similar to the Dumbarton Rail Bridge swing span; both are through truss swing spans, both are sized for double-track service, and both have a Mechanic/Operator's house atop the center of their respective trusses.
 The Newark Slough bridge is 182 ft long and is a Baltimore truss design.
 The single-track timber trestle approaches to the Newark Slough swing span are built all the way to the swing span rest piers, and so the as-built Newark Slough span is presumably similar to the original design of the Dumbarton Rail Bridge, prior to the 1907 redesign incorporating flanking trusses.

 When the Dumbarton Rail Bridge was in use, boaters would signal the operator, who would start a diesel engine and rotate the bridge to the open position on a large gear.
 The bridge could swing open or closed in two minutes.
-The bridge has since been welded into the open position.
+After the decommissioning of the railway, the bridge has since been welded into the open position.